anthony7mendoza/rmp-playlist/README.md

     };
     // Define an array of video to be included in the playlist var playlistItems = [];
-    // Each item of the array is an object playlistItems[0] = {
+    // Each item of the array is an object with the following information
+    // poster:String, bitrates:Object, adTagUrl:String (optional)
+    // plThumbnailLoc:String (URL to thumbnail for each playlist item)
+    // plTilte:String (title for each playlist item)
+    // plDesc:String (description for each playlist item) playlistItems[0] = {
       poster: 'https://www.radiantmediaplayer.com/images/bbb-poster.jpg',
       bitrates: {